International Endometriosis Patient Conference 2021 Coverage

 His second point was to go easy on psychotropic medications, which are usually for people with general depression—not for people with endometriosis with depression.

 Dr. Wilson’s third point was about the importance of letting people know about brain fog, a dazed state where the mood is frozen when the pain becomes too much.
-As his fourth and fifth points, Dr. Wilson said that it was normal to experience panic attacks from time to time and that this should be treated.
+In his fourth and fifth points, Dr. Wilson said that it was normal to experience panic attacks from time to time and that this should be treated.

 Finally, as his final point, Dr. Wilson said that patients should keep in mind that it is not very easy to get better with endometriosis and that pain may persist even after surgery.